Sets details of the “environment” of a Genstat job.

 to interpret numeric settings of colour options and parameters later in your program as standard colour numbers instead of RGB values.

-WORKINGDIRECTORY option lets you set the working directory (the default directory where Genstat will open or save files).
+WORKINGDIRECTORY option allows you to set the working directory (the default directory where Genstat will open or save files).

-ALGORITHMS option lets you request the use of enhanced computing algorithms.
+ALGORITHMS option allows you to request the use of enhanced computing algorithms.
 The initial default, at the start of any Genstat run, is to use only the standard algorithms.
 However, if you set

 ALGORITHMS=mkl, it will use algorithms from the Intel® Math Kernel Library for operations such as eigenvalue decompositions and matrix inversion.
 These should provide much faster performance with large problems.

-ACTIONAFTERFAULT option lets you control what happens if a fault occurs inside a procedure or during a batch run.
+ACTIONAFTERFAULT option allows you to control what happens if a fault occurs inside a procedure or during a batch run.
 The initial default, at the start of any Genstat run, is that execution of the procedure or the batch script stops.
 However, you can set

 continue to request that it continues instead.
 The